Ganeshkumar1007/Quiz-Monolithic-Java/README.md

 # Quiz-Monolithic-Java
-Explore a robust monolithic quiz application crafted with Spring Boot and MySQL, offering dynamic question retrieval by category, create quiz, etc.
+This monolithic Java application, built on the Spring Boot framework, serves as a dynamic quiz platform integrated with a MySQL database.
+Leveraging Spring Data JPA, the application allows users to fetch a customized set of random questions based on selected categories. create quiz, add question, etc. Designed for simplicity, this monolithic architecture ensures cohesive functionality within a single codebase.